 1. 300 (2006)

-300 was over-the-top, flashy and incredibly violent, while remaining tightly knit and a breath of fresh air to a genre that was, at the time, dead-set on releasing the likes of Daredevil, Catwoman, Elektra and Fantastic Four.
-It was undoubtedly the most Snyder movie of the director’s career and almost certainly the best.
+300 was over-the-top, flashy and incredibly violent, whilst remaining tightly knit and a breath of fresh air to a genre that was, at the time, dead-set on releasing the likes of Daredevil, Catwoman, Elektra and Fantastic Four.